-We all struggle with our sleep from time to time, whether it's a bout of insomnia, hot weather or a less than ideal bedroom set-up.
-But, while some of our interactions with technology (such as staring at our phone screens late at night) can wreak havoc on our circadian rhythms, other smart devices can become vital parts of your bedtime routine.
+We all struggle with our sleep from time to time, whether it's a bout of insomnia, hot weather, or a less than ideal bedroom set-up.
+But, while some of our interactions with technology (such as staring at our phone screens late at night) can wreak havoc on our circadian rhythms, other smart devices can become vital parts of our bedtime routine.

 The best smart speakers, for example, can be loaded with apps and tools that track your sleep so you can better understand what's going on in the wee hours of the morning.
 Or you can use them to set up routines that allow smart lighting to automatically switch on and off when you want.

-Below we've listed some of our favourite ways that smart technology can help make sleep as forthcoming, refreshing, and comfortable as possible.
+Below we've listed some of our favorite ways that smart technology can help make sleep as forthcoming, refreshing, and comfortable as possible.

 Enlist a smart alarm clock